IntaeLall/kaboodle-test/README.md

 ## Technologies Used

 - Back-end: TypeScript, Node, Express.js
-- Front-end: TypeScript, React,Tailwind, Vite
+- Front-end: TypeScript, React, Tailwind, Vite

 ## What I would have done if I had more time